 Nine in a Row

-The Javelinas were led by quarterback and Texas Tech transfer Mark James.
-James was a dual threat quarterback as well, throwing for over 1,800 yards and running for another 700 plus.
+Texas Tech transfer quarterback Mark James led the Javelinas.
+James was a dual-threat quarterback as well, throwing for over 1,800 yards and running for another 700 plus.
 He averaged nearly 220 yards per game for the Javs.
 On defense A&I was led by future NFL Hall of Fame inductee Darrell Green as well as Maurice Hill and Joe Barefield.
 In '81 they started the season 7-0 including an 18 point win over UTEP in week two.
 Back to back losses to Angelo State and East Texas torpedoed their playoff hopes, but they could save their season with a win over SWT.

 Once again Wacker was left to wonder why his team couldn't beat A&I as the Javelinas headed south with their ninth straight over SWT.

 "They'll Be Back Next Saturday"